 Time limits for filing a personal injury claim in Florida

 All states have legal time limits for filing claims in the state’s civil courts.
 These limits are known as the statute of limitations.
-In Florida, the statute of limitations for personal injury claims is four years from the time of the accident.
+In Florida, the statute of limitations for personal injury claims is two years from the time of the accident.
 Claims that are not filed before this deadline will not be heard by the courts and the claimant will have lost any opportunity to recover compensation for their damages.

 We protect the rights of those injured in motorcycle accidents